Cholestanetriol 26-monooxygenase

-The 4 substrates of this enzyme are 5beta-cholestane-3alpha,7alpha,12alpha-triol, NADPH, H^{+}, and O_{2}, whereas its 3 products are (25R)-5beta-cholestane-3alpha,7alpha,12alpha,26-tetraol, NADP^{+}, and H_{2}O.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+The enzyme is an oxidoreductase that uses molecular oxygen in a multi-step oxidation reaction which specifically converts one terminal methyl group of the steroid to its corresponding bile acid.
+It requires adrenal ferredoxin to transfer electrons from nicotinamide adenine dinucleotide phosphate to the cytochrome P450 active site.
 The systematic name of this enzyme class is 5beta-cholestane-3alpha,7alpha,12alpha-triol,NADPH:oxygen oxidoreductase (26-hydroxylating).
 Other names in common use include 5beta-cholestane-3alpha,7alpha,12alpha-triol 26-hydroxylase, 5beta-cholestane-3alpha,7alpha,12alpha-triol hydroxylase, cholestanetriol 26-hydroxylase, sterol 27-hydroxylase, sterol 26-hydroxylase, cholesterol 27-hydroxylase, CYP27A, CYP27A1, and cytochrome P450 27A1'.
-This enzyme participates in bile acid biosynthesis and ppar signaling pathway.